gfarfanb/Lagrange/README.md

 ### Posts

-You will find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
+You will find the blog posts in your `_posts` directory.
+Go ahead, edit and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.